PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/original.md

 September 24, 2024

+The directions below were suggested before the tiger3 cluster came into existence in October of 2024.
+Since the tiger3 compute nodes do not mount `/projects2`, the recommendation was changed.

 ### If you only have an account on Adroit ...

 On Adroit, make your aliases and shell functions permanent by adding them to your `~/.bashrc` file and then sourcing the file.
 For instance, use a text editor like vim or emacs to add the `sq` alias: